How Long Will Dry Ice Last In A Cooler?

 Proper Storage Tips

-Make sure your cooler's up to snuff.
-You want one that's snug and well-insulated to hold onto the frostiness and keep your dry ice from vanishing too soon.
+Use a snug, well-insulated cooler to hold the cold and keep dry ice from vanishing too soon.

 Utilizing Additional Insulation Materials